safesoftware/FMETraining/ServerAdmin4Scalability/Exercise1_JobRouting.md

 <br>
 **1) Create a Job Routing Tag**

+A job routing tag is how you assign a job to a specific FME Engine.
+Tags are not automatically assigned to engines so we will first have to create a tag and assign it.

 To configure a Job Routing Tag, use the [FME Server REST API V3](https://docs.safe.com/fme/html/FME_REST/apidoc/v3/index.html).
 Click **API** for the interactive page where you can try each method live:

 ![](./Images/4.401.RESTAPI_pageLink.png)